nunoste/latex_assignment/README.md

 You will need to download each of these files so that you can upload them into the tutorial.
+The files here have been tested to work with the Overleaf website, but you will first need an Overleaf account to compile your first assignment.
+The subscription is free for what we will be doing.